 Top Tip: Businesses should consider if the terms of any contract they have may be affected by Brexit and if so whether any change can be agreed with the other party.

-For advice on your terms and conditions please contact Alan Massenhove director of our Employment and Commercial & Corporate team.
+For advice on your terms and conditions please contact Kevin Finlayson in our Employment and Commercial & Corporate team.